OneOdio Monitor 80 Review

 To control the headphones, the Treblab Z2 comes with several controls and inputs both on the right and left earcups.
 On the right, you get volume up/next, power/play/pause/phone, and volume up and down.
 Input ports for the 3.5mm aux cable and USB charger are also located on the right earcup.
 The left earcup houses the active cancellation function with an On/Off switch.

 The buttons are easy to use and can easily be distinguished, so you can tell which button you are using without looking.
 When you reach the maximum volume, the Treblab Z2 gives you an audio cue to let you know.
 When using the provided 3.5mm cable, the earcup controls do not function, and all controls are left to the inline remote/mic and your playback device.
 The inline remote is a little disappointing because it does not provide volume controls or track skipping.

 The Treblab Z2 is built mostly to target sport, workout, gym, and running users.
 If you prefer using earbuds over headphones when working out, then you might want to try the Treblab Z2.
 First, it is lightweight and comfortable to wear when working out.
-Most over-ear headphones look bulky, but the Treblab Z2 is an exception.
+Most over-ear headphones look bulky or stupid, but the Treblab Z2 is an exception.